ubuwaits/jekyll-starter-kit/README.md

 # Jekyll Starter Kit

-A starter kit for static sites and blogs.
-Uses [Jekyll](https://github.com/mojombo/jekyll/) to generate the site and [Bourbon](https://github.com/thoughtbot/bourbon) to make writing CSS more pleasurable.

-Includes sensible defaults for Jekyll and minimal HTML/CSS/JS starting points.
+A starter kit for [Jekyll](https://github.com/mojombo/jekyll/)-based sites.
+Includes sensible defaults for Jekyll and minimal HTML and CSS starting points.

-Start the Jekyll server and watch the Sass/Bourbon files with:
+Start the Jekyll server and watch the Sass files with:

     rake serve